scipy-conference/scipy_proceedings/papers/michael_beyeler/michael_beyeler.rst

   but can easily be extended to feature custom implants (see Section Extensibility).
-- :code:`retina`: Includes implementation of a model of the retinal distribution of nerve fibers, based on :cite:`Jansonius2009`, and an implementation of the temporal cascade of events described in equations 1-5.
+- :code:`retina`: Includes implementation of a model of the retinal distribution of nerve fibers, based on :cite:`Jansonius2009`, and an implementation of the temporal cascade of events described in Eqs.
+2--6.
   Again, this can easily be extended to custom temporal models (see Section Extensibility).
 - :code:`stimuli`: Includes implementations of commonly used electrical stimulation protocols, including means to translate images and movies into simulated